EvilMonk.org: Ambrosio's BDSM Site

 Psychological Theories

-Marston's psychological theories anticipated beliefs and practices of the Leather and BDSM in later generations.
-Geoffrey C. Bunn wrote that Marston utilizes "the political and sexual connotations of dominance and submission" in his writing.
+Marston’s psychological theories foreshadowed ideas that later became central to the Leather and BDSM communities.
+Geoffrey C. Bunn noted that Marston explored “the political and sexual connotations of dominance and submission” in his work.
 (Daniels)

 A circle divided into quarters by two axis: antagonistic/favorable and active/passive.
 The four quarters correspond to the four emotions

-In addition, Marston examined how people with different emotions interacted: Dominance and Submission, Inducement and Compliance, Dominance and Compliance, etc., These intetactions are power relationships --- or what the Leather and BDSM communities recognize as "Power Exchanges."
+In addition, Marston examined how people with different emotions interacted: Dominance and Submission, Inducement and Compliance, Dominance and Compliance, etc., Dominant people crave control, while submissive people prefer to follow.
+Marston believed that both traits were essential for healthy relationships.
+He referred to these power dynamics as are "power relationships" --- or what the Leather and BDSM communities recognize as "Power Exchanges."

 Back to Top